Elementary Education / Elementary Special Education (AAT)

 For more information: Contact Associate Professor Laura Hutton at 443-412-2093, email@example.com; or Admissions, 443-412-2109.

 This A.A.T. degree program prepares students for transfer into a four-year college or university elementary education program to pursue certification in elementary education (grades 1-6) or elementary special education program to pursue certification in elementary special education (grades 1-8).
 High school preparation should include four units of English, three units of math of which two should be algebra, and three units of science.

-Students must have a qualifying score on Praxis CORE or an equivalent assessment in order to earn an A.A.T. degree.
+Students must obtain a passing score on Praxis CORE or an alternative measurement of basic skills as set forth by COMAR and MSDE to earn the degree.
 Students should plan to take Praxis CORE, which includes core English and math competencies, near completion of 45 credit hours.
 Information can be obtained from the Test and Assessment Center or the academic division.
 Passing scores on Praxis, SAT, GRE, or ACT may be substituted in place of Praxis CORE, but may not be accepted by all transfer institutions.

 Upon completion of the Teacher Education A.A.T. degree programs, students will be able to